wyaneva/gpu-fsm-validation-artifacts/README.md

-# GPU Acceleration of FSM Test Execution: Artifacts
+# GPU Acceleration of FSM Input Execution: Artifacts

 This repository contains artifacts for our research on using GPUs to accelerate FSM input execution for FSM model validation.